Last Days in the Desert: Production

 On February 1, 2014, the cinematographer Emmanuel Lubezki told Deadline Hollywood that he was going to work on a film in the desert with his friend Rodrigo García and Ewan McGregor.
 He said "It's a tiny little beautiful, extraordinary script that Rodrigo wrote that we’re going to shoot for five weeks."
 On February 5, 2014 two actors, Ewan McGregor and Tye Sheridan, joined the film cast.
 McGregor plays the dual roles of a holy man and a demon.
 The film is written and directed by Rodrigo García, while Division Films and Mockingbird Pictures produced the film.
 Ayelet Zurer and Ciarán Hinds play the roles of Sheridan's character's parents.
 The film premiered at the 2015 Sundance Film Festival.
 The movie was shot at Anza-Borrego Desert State Park in the Colorado Desert of Southern California.

 The film was awarded the Dolby Family fellowship, a grant that allows filmmakers to finish their sound design and mix in Dolby Atmos.
 Sound Designers and Re-recording mixers J.M.
 Davey and Zach Seivers completed the original sound design and mix as well as the Dolby Atmos remix.
 Skip Lievsay, who won the Academy Award for Best Sound for his work on Gravity, served as a mentor to Davey and Seivers for the Atmos remix.

 Reception

 The review aggregator website Rotten Tomatoes reported that 77% of critics have given the film a positive review based on 70 reviews, with an average rating of 6.69/10.
 The site's critics consensus reads, "Last Days in the Desert offers enough stately grandeur and spiritual exploration to offset an occasionally ambiguous narrative."
 On Metacritic, the film achieved an average score of 67 out of 100 based on 20 reviews, signifying "generally favorable" reviews.

+In his 2015 Sundance review for Vulture, Bilge Ebiri calls the film "haunting," reading its beautiful landscapes as a narrative device.
+Justin Chang echoes the sentiment for Variety, writing of "the crystalline beauty of the cinematography."
+Beyond Emmanuel Lubezki's photography, however, others call the drama [also] arid in places.

+Several reviewers note the combination of a spiritual story with broader appeal via its tale of familial relationships, especially between fathers and sons.
+McGregor had a similar observation about his role in the film, saying: "It’s not telling a Biblical story.
+I think it’s a film about fathers and sons.
+Jesus and God are the ultimate father and son relationship."